open-mmlab/mmaction2/tools/data/action_seg/README.md

 After the whole data process for GTEA, 50Salads and Breakfast preparation, you will get the features, splits ,annotation files and groundtruth boundaries for the datasets.

-For extracting features from your own videos, please refer to [activitynet](/tools/data/activitynet/README.md).

 In the context of the whole project (for GTEA, 50Salads and Breakfast), the folder structure will look like:

 ```